ptoffy/fluent-migration-macros/README.md

 # fluent-migration-macros
 This package provides a `@Migratable` macro which removes the need to manually write migrations when using Vapor's [Fluent-Kit](https://github.com/vapor/fluent-kit).

+> [!WARNING]\
-> **Warning**: This library is just a proof of concept, do not use it in production yet!
+> This library is just a proof of concept, do not use it in production yet!

 ## Usage
 You can just simply add `@Migratable` to your model and the migrations are going to be created automagically.